bossley9/website/doc/setup.md

     ```sh
     nixos-generate-config --root /mnt
     ```
 8. Be sure to double check the hardware configuration for discrepancies or updates.
+You should not need to modify any settings.
     ```sh
     less /mnt/etc/nixos/hardware-configuration.nix
     ```